Persona 4 Revival: Development

 In July 2022, Atlus conducted a consumer-led survey in Japan gauging interest in potential remakes and re-releases of past games from the publisher.
 During a livestreamed broadcast of the poll results, Atlus revealed that Persona 4 (2008) was the fourth most-requested title to be remade among 74.8% of participants.
 One of the top-voted games, Persona 3 (2006), received a high-definition remake for modern platforms titled Persona 3 Reload in 2024.
 Reload became the fastest selling title in the Persona series upon crossing one million units sold in a week, as well as the publisher's fastest-selling title as a whole until Metaphor: ReFantazio later that year.
 The success of Reload created internal interest in immediately pursuing a similar project for Persona 4, which P-Studio producer Kazuhisa Wada considered a game that held a "personal place" in his heart for turning Persona into a successful, well-regarded franchise upon its original release.
-Wada also thought Revival to be a project that would be "fresh and surprising" for both newcomers and long-time fans of the original game.

-Persona 4 Revival remakes existing character models and assets from the ground up to be more proportionately presented, relative to the environmental design as with both Persona 5 (2016) and the preceding remake Persona 3 Reload (2024).
-As with Reload, the main English voice cast for Revival is expected to be entirely recast with new actors in the primary roles.
+Wada believed that the positive response to Persona 4's prior releases when paired with Reload's success, presented the opportunity to bring the game to newer audiences by leveraging the accessibility in features and gameplay of the modern Persona entries, while also being careful to preserve the elements of the game returning players praised.